-Development carried out on areas mapped as 'sensitive land' on the Natural Resources - Biodiversity Map and the Natural Resources Water Map under Wollondilly Local Environmental Plan, 2011, shall not be cleared or otherwise disturbed unless the impacts are offset through bio banking or a similar environmental conservation arrangement shall occur so as to either avoid, minimise or mitigate any adverse impact as detailed in Clause 7.2 and 7.3 of Wollondilly Local Environmental Plan 2011.
+Development carried out on areas mapped as 'sensitive land' on the Natural Resources - Biodiversity Map and the Natural Resources Water Map under Wollondilly Local Environmental Plan, 2011 shall occur so as to either avoid, minimise or mitigate any adverse impact as detailed in Clause 7.2 and 7.3 of Wollondilly Local Environmental Plan 2011.

 - 2. If a development is not able to avoid, minimise or mitigate an adverse impact on sensitive land mapped on the Natural Resources Biodiversity Map, the vegetation shall not be cleared or otherwise disturbed unless the impacts are offset through biobanking or a similar conservation arrangement. - 3.
 The consent authority shall not grant consent to any development that would result in the clearing or other disturbance of an environmental asset unless it is satisfied that any adverse impacts will be offset through bio banking or a similar environmental conservation arrangement. - 4.
-In determining an application to clear land within an environmental landscape the consent authority must be satisfied that the total development will not have a net adverse impact on the visual character of that landscape. - 5.
-Watercourses mapped in the Natural Resources Water map under Wollondilly Local Environmental Plan, 2011, shall not be cleared or otherwise disturbed but will be retained in the long term for environmental purposes. - 6.
-Any development application a site that includes sensitive land For watercourses mapped that is identified on the Natural Resources Water map under Wollondilly Local Environmental Plan, 2011 with a riparian buffer distance, the application must include an accurate survey of riparian buffer distances to determine the exact location of the buffer which is to be measured from the top of bank of each side of the watercourse.
+Any development application on a site that includes sensitive land mapped on the Natural Resources Water map under Wollondilly Local Environmental Plan, 2011 with a riparian buffer distance, must include an accurate survey of riparian buffer distances to determine the exact location of the buffer which is to be measured from the top of bank of each side of the watercourse.
 It should be noted that the LEP maps are indicative and based on watercourse centre lines.
 These maps do not identify the location of the top of banks of watercourses as it is not the intent of the map to show this and the position of watercourse centre lines shown is only approximate.
-The map seeks to identify what buffer distance is to be applied to each watercourse and not the special extent of that buffer on the ground. - 7.
+The map seeks to identify what buffer distance is to be applied to each watercourse and not the extent of that buffer on the ground. - 5.
 All stormwater generated from any development shall be treated to an acceptable standard to maintain water quality.
 In determining the "acceptable standard" the consent authority shall be mindful of the relevant guidelines of the State and Federal Governments.
-This treatment must be undertaken upstream outside any areas mapped as sensitive land under the Natural Resources Water map under Wollondilly Local Environmental Plan, 2011. - 8.
-Nothing in this section prevents minor works on environmental land for the purposes of providing infrastructure. - 9.
+This treatment must be undertaken outside any areas mapped as sensitive land in the Natural Resources Water map under Wollondilly Local Environmental Plan, 2011. - 6.
+Nothing in this section prevents minor works on environmental land for the purposes of providing infrastructure. - 7.
 Where a development is proposed on sites which do not contain areas mapped on the Natural Resources Water or Natural Resources Biodiversity maps and contain native vegetation, the development shall be located in accordance with the following (in order of preference): - i) on cleared parts of the site wherever possible; or - ii) in locations where the least amount of vegetation removal would be required (e.g. close to roads) if the development is not able to be located wholly in a cleared area; or - iii) If the development is not able to be located wholly in a cleared area, then the development should be located on parts of the site in which the vegetation is determined as being of the least significance and recovery potential.